BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 #### Lustre - Linux Cluster
 > Lustre is a type of parallel distributed file system, for large-scale computing.\
-> The name Lustre is derived from “Linux” and “cluster
+> The name Lustre is derived from "Linux" and "cluster
 >
 > - Machine Learning, High Performance Computing (HPC)
 > - Video Processing, Financial Modeling, Electronic Design Automation